yang81/TextDetect/README.md

 ## caffe environment

 Of course, before you trainning, you should do something.
 For the fact that we use caffe framework, you should compile it before anything.
-Note that, we use caffe's python interface, so a python environment is needed.
+Note that, we use caffe's python interface, so a python environment is required.
 So far, python2.7 is tested.
 If you have a different position where python located, change it in the Makefile.config, you know it.Command line is like this :
 > make all -j8<br>
 > make pycaffe<br>

+## about layers

+We add new python layer OnlineDataLayer for net input, FinalLayer for final result.
+OnlineEastTargetLayer is designed for label, has a gpu implement.
+IOULossLayer is for iou loss, also has a gpu implement.
+And we modeify the SigmoidCrossEntropyLossLayer make it a balanced cross entropy loss.
+For the full convolution network purpose , UnpoolingLayer is modified.

 ## train